keithalewis/math/uf.md

 $$
 	V_t = (\Delta_t + \Gamma_t)\cdot X_t.
 $$
-It is the amount the trader would get from unwinding the existing position and trades just executed at the prevailing market price, assuming that were possible.
+It is the amount the trader would get from unwinding the existing holding and trades just executed at the prevailing market price, assuming that were possible.
 Note $V_{\tau_0} = \Gamma_0\cdot X_{\tau_0}$ is the cost of the initial trade.